derek-knox/Coding-For-Designers/Coding and Concept/Anatomy of a Source Code File.md

 <div class='dark-background light-text'>
 ```

-With either solution, both our `<div>`s will have black backgrounds and the text within them will be white.
+With either solution, both our `<div>`s will have dark backgrounds and the text within them will be light.
 You might wonder how the text of the child elements can be white without explicitly setting styles on them.
 This is where the *cascading* part of cascading style sheets comes in.
 Think of cascading as style inheritence.
 Cascading is extremely powerful and you will learn its nuances in time.

 As a creation evolves, feel free to change the names of classes if it makes sense to.
 A class name may make less sense as new property-value pairs are added or removed.
 Over time you will leverage established naming practices and/or develop your own to gain an intuitive feel of when to update a name.
 Additionally, you'll develop a sense of how best to group certain property-value pairs.
 Just know that it is extremely common to change names as a creation evolves.